 Opening times: 5am – midnight

 Find it: Mayfair/Westminster, W2 2UH, royalparks.org.uk

-Nearest tube(s): Hyde Park corner, Lancaster Gate, Marble Arch, Knightsbridge
+Nearest tube(s): Hyde Park corner, Lancaster Gate, Queensway, Marble Arch, Knightsbridge

 What's it like?
 One of London's most beautiful parks, the high trees surrounding the grass, lakes and gardens mean that for many of the 395 acres, there's a feeling of having gotten away to the countryside.
 The boating lake is a highlight, where there's the choice of row boats and pedalos.
 Unless you’re committed to sitting back and pedalling, choose rowing – the queues are shorter and it's more romantic.
 Primrose Hill, on the northern side of the park, is a serious contender for the loveliest picnic spot in London: at the height of summer, prepare a breakfast and watch the sunrise.
-Throughout the summer, Regent's Park opens its open-air theatre in the Queen Mary's gardens; this year, highlights include Romeo & Juliet and Carousel.
+Throughout the summer, Regent's Park opens its open-air theatre in the Queen Mary's gardens; this year, highlights include La Cage Aux Folles and The Tempest.

 What's there?
 The Hub sports facility, exercise classes, pitches for football, rugby, softball, lacrosse, cricket, tennis centre, netball courts, open air theatre, four gardens (Queen Mary's, the Avenue, Wildlife and St John's Lodge), an allotment, the bandstand, seven memorials and statues, bird walk.
 Nearby there is the ZSL London Zoo.